dvollrath/StudyGuide/solow/simbgp.md

 {:toc}

 ## Simulating a BGP
 The simulations in the prior section showed that the two economies A and B seemed to be heading to common outcomes.
-Their capital/output ratios were headed to 2.5, and their growth rates were both headed to 2%.
+Their $K/AL$ ratios were headed to about 3.7, and their growth rates were both headed to 2%.
 Recall as well that the production function elasticities were assumed to be constant, $\alpha = 0.3$ and there fore $1-\alpha = 0.7$.
 And finally, we assumed that the ratio of capital good formation to GDP, $s_I = 0.2$, was constant and identical in both.

 Go back and look at the definition of a [BGP](http://growthecon.com/StudyGuide/facts/bgp.html).
 Our simulated economies appear to have all the characteristics of a balanced growth path.
 Or rather, they both arrive very close to the characteristics of a BGP as time goes on.
 Despite starting out in very different positions given their capital/output ratios, A and B end up with a similar BGP.

 This worked for this specific simulation.
 The question for this section is whether that tendency to approach a BGP is true for any set of parameters we choose, and any initial value of the capital/output ratio.
 The answer is yes, but we are going to need to do a little math to see that.

 ## Finding a steady state
-To see that the model we've set up implies that *all* economies end up on a balanced growth path, let's go back to the equation governing how the capital/output ratio grows.
+To see that the model we've set up implies that *all* economies end up on a balanced growth path, let's go back to the equation governing how capital grows,

 $$
-g_{K/Y} = (1-\alpha)\left[s_I \frac{Y_t}{K_t} - \delta - g_A - g_L \right].
+g_K = s_I \left(\frac{AL}{K}\right)^{1-\alpha} - \delta.
 $$

-A key thing we noted, and saw in action with economies A and B, was that the growth rate of capital/output *fell* as the capital/output ratio *rose*.
-To see that this is a general feature of this equation, go ahead and play around with the following app, which lets you adjust the parameters (e.g. $\alpha$, $s_I$, etc..) in the equation.

-Not only does the line slope down no matter what.
-But the line always crosses the x-axis, meaning there is *always* a capital/output ratio we can find such that $g_{K/Y} = 0$.
-If you really jam up the parameters to some weird numbers that crossing will occur off-screen, but hopefully the action of the curve helps convince you that at *some* point the curve crosses the x-axis no matter what.
+To understand what happens to $g_K$ over time, we need to know what happens to $K/AL$, which depends on $g_K$, which depends on $K/AL$, and so on.
+To analyze this more formally we'll use a diagram that looks like the one in the app below.
+On the x-axis is the $K/AL$ ratio, and note that $g_K$ declines as $K/AL$ goes up, just like in our equation above.

+$g_K$ is the growth rate of the numerator in $K/AL$.
+The denominator of the $K/AL$ grows at the rate $g_A + g_L$, the growth rate of both productivity plus labor.
+That combined growth rate is shown with the dashed line.

 <iframe height="700" width="1200" frameborder="no" src="https://dietzvollrath.shinyapps.io/JustKAL/"> </iframe>

-The combination of the downward slope and the crossing of the x-axis means that the capital/output ratio has a "stable steady state".
-No matter what capital/output ratio you start with, this figure implies that you will *always* end up at the capital/output ratio where the line crosses the x-axis and $g_{K/Y}=0$.

-We can be more precise about the level of the capital/output ratio where $g_{K/Y}=0$.
-Go back to the equation above, and let's set the growth rate to zero and solve for the what $K/Y$ ratio is associated with no growth in the capital/output ratio.
+The combination of the two lines tells us everything about how the $K/AL$ ratio, and hence $g_K$, changes over time.
+Let's say that we start with a very small $K/AL$ ratio (close to zero).
+What does the diagram indicate?
+It says that $g_K > g_A + g_L$ (the dark line is above the dashed line).
+In this case the ratio must *rise*, because the numerator is growing faster than the denominator.
+In practice, the economy has very little capital relative to how productive it is and how many workers it has.
+So it can generate a high growth rate of capital by producing more capital relative to its small base.
+The dynamics keep pushing the $K/AL$ ratio to the right.

+If you start with a large $K/AL$ ratio, like 10, you get the opposite dynamics.
+There it is $g_K < g_A + g_L$ and so the ratio *falls*.
+The economy has a lot of capital relative to how productive it is and the number of workers.
+So even though it might produce a large absolute amount of capital, that additional capital is small compared to the initial amount, and the growth rate of capital is small.
+Everything about the dynamics push the $K/AL$ ratio to the left.

+No matter what, eventually the dynamics of the economy force it to the point where $g_K = g_A + g_L$, or the capital stock is growing just as fast as productivity and labor.
+At that point the economy can generate new capital, but just in balance with how fast it is getting more productive and adding more workers.

+We can be specific about that point.
+If $g_K = g_A + g_L$, then

 $$
-0 = (1-\alpha)\left[s_I \frac{Y}{K} - \delta - g_A - g_L \right].
+s_I \left(\frac{AL}{K}\right)^{1-\alpha} - \delta = g_A + g_L
 $$

-Divide both sides by $(1-\alpha)$, then re-arrange what you're left with to
+and you can solve for

 $$
-\delta + g_A + g_L = s_I \frac{Y}{K}.
+\frac{K}{AL} = \left(\frac{s_I}{g_A + g_L + \delta}\right)^{1/(1-\alpha)}.
 $$

-Now, notice that on the right we have the $Y/K$ ratio, not $K/Y$.
-So multiply both sides by $K/Y$, and re-arrange some more to get

-$$
-\frac{K}{Y} = \frac{s_I}{\delta + g_A + g_L}.
-$$

-This is the capital/output ratio at which $g_{K/Y}=0$.
-This is important enough to warrant a label.
+This is the *steady-state* $K/AL$ ratio.
+It is the value towards which the economy is always evolving.
+Remember from before that the capital output ratio is just $K/Y = (K/AL)^{1-\alpha}$.
+That means the following:

 Steady state capital/output ratio
 {: .label .label-green }
 **The steady state capital/output ratio in the Solow model is $(K/Y)^{ss} = s_I/(\delta + g_A + g_L)$.**

-Let's make sure this equation makes sense.
+Let's make sure this all makes sense.
 Plug in the parameter values I used to create that figure for economies A and B: $\alpha = 0.3$, $s_I = 0.2$, $g_A = 0.02$, and $g_L = 0.01$.
+With those values we get that in steady state

 $$
+\frac{K}{AL} = \left(\frac{.2}{.02 + .01 + .05}\right)^{1/(1-.3)} = 3.702,
+$$

+which is exactly what our simulation said it would be.
+The capital output ratio, just a slightly different way of talking about things, is

+$$
 \left(\frac{K}{Y} \right)^{ss} = \frac{s_I}{\delta + g_A + g_L} = \frac{.2}{(.05 + .02 + .01)} = 2.5
 $$

-That's exactly the value we saw them head towards in the figure.
-Both economies have the same steady state value for $K/Y$ because they both have the same parameters.
-It doesn't matter that A started with a K/Y ratio of 0.5, or that B started with a K/Y ratio of 4.
-Eventually they both end up with K/Y = 2.5.
-The dynamics of capital accumulation ensure that.

 ## Balanced growth and transitional growth
 Now that we know that the capital/output ratio has a stable steady/state, we can go back and reconsider the definition of a balanced growth path, and what the combination of the data and theory imply.
 Here are the four characteristics of a BGP again: